 Check your analytics.
 Which pieces and posts have the best engagement?
-Choose content that is interesting to your audience, and will encourage a boost in overall engagement.
+Choose a piece of content that is interesting to your audience that will encourage a boost in overall engagement.

 Start to classify and sort your content by relevance, success and category per platform, and build a repository from there.

 Knowing and understanding your audience is one of the most important things in the social media game.
 If you’re posting content that your audience isn’t interested in, you might as well not post at all.